 The awarded funds are intended to help meet educational expenses while enrolled.
 If you withdraw, drop below half-time, change enrollment status, or leave without notice in any given enrollment period, your financial award may be reduced or canceled, and you may be required to return a portion of the financial assistance.
-You should consult with the Office of Student Financial Services prior to withdrawing to avoid an unnecessary financial hardship.
+You should consult the Office of Student Financial Services before withdrawing to avoid unnecessary financial hardship.
+See the "Tuition Refund Policy" for details.